How do recent tax changes affect my 2020 taxes?

 If you have a business, there are multiple credits, loans, and payroll deferrals that you may have already taken advantage of during the pandemic or that you can claim on your return.

-Also, if you received unemployment compensation, make sure to report that on your tax return since it's taxable income.
+Also, if you received unemployment compensation, make sure to report that on your tax return even if it's no longer taxable income for 2020.
 Not all states mail Form 1099-G

 showing the payments.
 You may have to check their website for that information if you received unemployment compensation.